NayanDZ/Nmap/README.md

 - **nc (Netcat):** Netcat supports both TCP and UDP protocols.
 It can function as a client that connects to a listening port; alternatively, it can act as a server that listens on a port of your choice.
 Hence, it is a convenient tool that you can use as a simple client or server over TCP or UDP.

-On the server system, where you want to open a port and listen on it, you can issue nc -lp 1234 or better yet, nc -vnlp 1234

 ```
 ## to collect its banner using nc:
 $: nc google.com 80